-The most common ways are those 3 above.
-Taking into the account the fare and the time, the limousine bus is the most recommended way.
+The most common ways are those three above.
+Taking into account the fare and the time, the limousine bus is the most recommended way.
 However, as the arrival time depends on the road condition, it is difficult to be sure to get there on time.
 Also, the same is true about using a taxi, but a taxi is more mobile than the bus.
 There is the "Airport Express" between Narita Airport Terminal 1 Station and Haneda Airport domestic line Station.
 It's recommended if you have enough time.
-We’ll introduce the recommended transportation by situations here.
+We'll introduce the recommended transportation by situations here.

 1. When you have enough time (over 4 hours)